xbeat/Machine-Learning/README.md

 Testing is a crucial aspect of software development that ensures code quality, reliability, and maintainability.
 By writing and executing tests, developers can catch bugs early, validate functionality, and gain confidence in their code.
 Let's explore the benefits of testing through practical examples and real-world scenarios.

+## Bagging An Ensemble Learning Technique

+Introduction to Bagging

+Bagging, short for Bootstrap Aggregating, is an ensemble learning technique that combines multiple models to create a more robust and accurate predictor.
+This method helps reduce overfitting and variance in machine learning models.
+In this visual guide, we'll explore the concept of bagging, its implementation, and its applications in machine learning.

 ## Enhancing Predictive Performance with Fibonacci Neural Networks and XGBoost

 Introduction to Fibonacci Neural Networks and XGBoost Stacking